Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-teach-dog-basic-tricks.md

 ### Critical Rules

-- **Never call for punishment:** Come must always be followed by positive things
+- Never call for punishment: Come must always be followed by positive things
-- **Never chase your dog if they run away:** Running makes it a game to them
+- Never chase your dog if they run away: Running makes it a game to them
-- **Don't call repeatedly before they come:** One clear "Come!" is better than five weak ones
+- Don't call repeatedly before they come: One clear "Come!" is better than five weak ones
-- **Reward the arrival, not just the coming to:** The moment they reach you, reward immediately
+- Reward the arrival, not just the coming to: The moment they reach you, reward immediately

-## Basic Trick 4: Down
+## Basic trick 4: down

 Down is a natural resting position that builds on sit skills.